yonasBSD/ternfs/README.md

 % ssh -p 2223 -i kmod/image-key fmazzol@localhost
 ```

 Note that the kmod tests are very long (~1hr).
-Usually when developing the kernel module it's best to use `./kmod/restartsession.sh` to be dropped into qemu, and then run specific tests using `eggstests`.
+Usually when developing the kernel module it's best to use `./kmod/restartsession.sh` to be dropped into qemu, and then run specific tests using `terntests`.

-However when merging code modifying eggsfs internals it's very important for the kmod tests to pass as well as the normal integration tests.
+However when merging code modifying TernFS internals it's very important for the kmod tests to pass as well as the normal integration tests.
 This is due to the fact that the qemu environment is generally very different from the non-qemu env, which means that sometimes it'll surface issues that the non-qemu environment won't.

-## Playing with a local EggsFS instance
+## Playing with a local TernFS instance

 ```
-% cd go/eggsrun
+% cd go/ternrun
 % go run . -data-dir <data-dir>
 ```

-The above will run all the processes needed to run EggsFS.
+The above will run all the processes needed to run TernFS.
 This includes:

 * 256 metadata shards;
 * 1 cross directory coordinator (CDC)